 Rosita Armytage is a political anthropologist researching power and influence, inequality and social mobility, corruption, and contemporary capitalism.
-Her research interests include power and privilege; social class, mobility and inequality; government, bureaucracy and administration; and transnational elite networks.
-She is particularly focused on Pakistan and South Asia, but also works on case studies in Africa.
 Rosita received her PhD from the Australian National University in 2016.

-In addition to her work in academia, she has twelve years of experience in international development, qualitative research, and the design and evaluation of governance reform and gender programs across Asia.
+In addition to her work in academia, she has fourteen years of experience in international development, qualitative research, and the design and evaluation of governance reform and gender programs across Asia.

 Research Fellow, School of Government and Society, University of Birmingham

 Australian National University, PhD (Anthropology)